Brjacob/iGEM_UGent_2020/From Sequences to Relationships/5 - Phylogenetic Tree/Intermediate-solutions/readme.md

 # readme

 Intermediate files for the tutorial on phylogenetic tree building.
-When all code works, you do not need them.
+When you execute the complete code, you do not need these files.